mithunpaul08/piranha_3model_classification/README.md

 - copy your training data to data/query_file.jsonl.
 Should be in the format produced by prodigy tool used for annotation
 - `cp combined_all_annotation_jan9th2023.jsonl query_file.jsonl`
+open `configs.py` and pick the TYPE_OF_LABEL on which you want to train on . i.e pick one from ["message","words","signature","sentence","all"]
+-
 - `python train.py`